berndtjohannsen/sidebarRSS/README.md

 # sidebarRSS
-RSS audio player as chrome extenion
+RSS audio player as chrome (only) extenion
 This is still very much work in progress